-The accompanying schedules of expenditures of federal and state awards include the federal and state award activity of the College.
-The information in these schedules are presented in accordance with Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, (Uniform Guidance) and the State of Texas Single Audit Circular (TSAC).
+The accompanying schedules of expenditures of federal and state awards include the federal and state grant activity of the College.
+The information in these schedules are presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, (Uniform Guidance) and the Uniform Grant Management Standards (UGMS).
 Because the Schedules present only a selected portion of the operations of the College, they are not intended to and do not represent the financial position, changes in net position, or cash flows of the College.
+Therefore, some amounts may differ from the amounts presented in, or used in the preparation of the financial statements.